johnwriting/writing/content/party.md

 “Sure.”

 The couple collapse onto the bench and entangle themselves together.
-Sophia’s head is face-up in his lap, quickly fading to sleep.
+Sophia is face-up in his lap, quickly fading to sleep.
 She’s the prettiest girl he’s ever seen.

-Slowly, an orange glow begins to paint the trees in the distance.
-Clouds burn soft amber, and the cityscape in front of them glows to life.
-Jack kicks his leg up a bit, but she doesn’t wake up.
-Better to let her rest, he decides.

-He runs his hand down her torso and grabs the zipper on his jacket, pulling it up to meet her neck.
+An orange glow paints the trees in the distance.
+Clouds burn soft amber, and the cityscape glows to life.
+Jack kicks his leg up a bit, but she's fast asleep.
+He runs his hand down her torso and grabs the zipper on his jacket, pulling it up to meet her chin.
+Her hair smells like flowers.
 He sits back and rests his elbow on her side.

-*I will remember this moment for the rest of my life*, he thinks.

-He sets the beer down beside them, closes his eyes, and drifts away.
+*What a beautiful morning*, he thinks, falling asleep to birdsong with his first love in his lap.